biologist79/ESPuino/README.md

 * previous (long; keep pressed) + next (short) + release (both): toggle WiFi enabled/disabled

 ### Music-play
-* Music starts to play right after a valid RFID-tag was applied.
+* Music starts to play right away after a valid RFID-tag was applied (if it's known to ESPuino).
 * If `PLAY_LAST_RFID_AFTER_REBOOT` is active, ESPuino will remember the last RFID applied => music-autoplay.
 * If a folder should be played that contains many mp3s, the playlist-generation can take a few seconds.
 * For all playmodes that are not single tracks or webradio a filecache is available to speed up playlist-generation.
 The cache is generated as you apply the corresponding RFID-tag for the first time.
 Use `CACHED_PLAYLIST_ENABLE` to enable it - I really recommend to use it.